-Proposals are due to us on or before April 21, 2025.
+Proposals are due to us on or before June 23, 2025.
 In no more than 15 pages, single spaced, 11 pt font, please describe:

 - 1. The need your study addresses, referencing the existing research literature as well as local and field needs expressed in practitioner communities.
 How will your study address an important knowledge gap?
 How is this question important to each of the RPP partners?
-What are the implications for the larger field? (roughly 2 pages)
+What are the implications for the larger field?

-- 2. The theoretical and conceptual frameworks you will draw upon in the design, conduct, and analysis of your study. (roughly 1 page)
+- 2. The theoretical and conceptual frameworks you will draw upon in the design, conduct, and analysis of your study.

-- 3. A detailed research plan (this should be the bulk of your proposal, 8-10 pages) including:
+- 3. A detailed research plan (this should be the bulk of your proposal) including:

 - Research questions

 - Research methodology

 - Research activities

 - Data collection sources and methods

 - Data analysis plans